schultek/super_annotations/README.md

 For the first time, this makes code generation applicable for all kinds of projects.
 No complex setup, no experience in writing builders needed.

-> While this package is fully functional, it should be considered more of a concept piece for now on how to to static metaprogramming in dart.
+> While this package is fully functional, it should be considered more of a concept piece for now, on how to do static metaprogramming in dart.
 > Some parts took inspiration from [this github discussion](https://github.com/dart-lang/language/issues/1482).

 ## Outline